adeesha-savinda/device-flow-qr-login-sample/README.md

 # QR Code Login sample application using Device Authorization grant

 This project is a sample implementation of QR code-based authentication using the OAuth 2.0 device authorization grant (RFC 8628).
+This application is bult using React JS with Redux for state management and tailwindcss for styling.

 ## How to Run